-Included in the amounts above are \$4,202,853 in investments held on behalf of ICAA, and \$8,507,202 in investments held on behalf of the Board of Trustees, which are also reported as discretely presented component units of the University.
-Additionally, the amounts above include \$2,089,784 of investments held on behalf of the Wichita State University Alumni Association (Alumni Association) in a custodial capacity.
-Effective July 1, 2022, the WSU Alumni Association was merged into the Foundation and the remaining net assets of the WSU Alumni Association of approximately \$2,000,000 were transferred to the Foundation.
+Included in the amounts above are \$4,778,917 in investments held on behalf of ICAA, and \$7,615,304 in investments held on behalf of the Board of Trustees, which are also reported as discretely presented component units of the University.

-In the combining schedule for the University's discretely presented component units a reduction in current investments, with an offsetting amount in deposits held in custody of others is shown in the eliminations column to remove the duplication of the amounts related to ICAA and Board of Trustees.
-The amounts held on behalf of the Alumni Association are considered a fiduciary activity, and are therefore also eliminated in the same manner due to a perspective difference.
+In the combining schedule for the University's discretely presented component units a reduction in cash and cash equivalents, restricted cash and cash equivalents, and current investments, with an offsetting amount in deposits held in custody of others is shown in the eliminations column to remove the duplication of the amounts related to ICAA and Board of Trustees.